awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-how-to-call-websocket-api-wscat.md

    wscat -c wss://aabbccddee.execute-api.us-east-1.amazonaws.com/test/
    ```

-   You'll need to replace `aabbccddee` with the actual API ID, which is displayed the API Gateway console or returned by the AWS CLI [https://docs.aws.amazon.com/goto/aws-cli/apigatewayv2-2018-11-29/CreateApi](https://docs.aws.amazon.com/goto/aws-cli/apigatewayv2-2018-11-29/CreateApi) command\.
+   You need to replace `aabbccddee` with the actual API ID, which is displayed in the API Gateway console or returned by the AWS CLI [https://docs.aws.amazon.com/goto/aws-cli/apigatewayv2-2018-11-29/CreateApi](https://docs.aws.amazon.com/goto/aws-cli/apigatewayv2-2018-11-29/CreateApi) command\.

-   In addition, if your API is in a region other than `us-east-1`, you'll need to substitute the correct region\.
+   In addition, if your API is in a Region other than `us-east-1`, you need to substitute the correct Region\.

-1. To test your API, type a message such as the following while connected:
+1. To test your API, enter a message such as the following while connected:

    ```
    {"{jsonpath-expression}":"{route-key}"}